Roald Dahl revision controversy: Editions

 Following the announcement, e-book copies of Dahl's works were automatically updated.

 Dahl's publishers in the United States, France, and the Netherlands announced they had declined to incorporate the changes altogether.

 On 23 February, Puffin Books announced The Roald Dahl Classic Collection, consisting of Dahl's original texts.
 The expurgated versions will continue to be sold.

-Aftermath

-Criticism of sensitivity readers

-Puffin Books' use of sensitivity readers to determine potentially offensive words or phrases renewed criticism of sensitivity readers as a whole; the use of sensitivity readers in the industry has increased following the murder of George Floyd in 2020.

-British poet Kate Clanchy, whose own work was edited by sensitivity readers, wrote an essay in The Times in response to Puffin Books' revisions to Dahl, criticising sensitivity readers:

-After my Orwell Prize-winning memoir Some Kids I Taught and What They Taught Me became embroiled in a Twitter storm, my publishers sought to solve the problem by sending the book to sensitivity readers.
-I was quite happy to do this, I thought it would help. […] One of my sensitivity readers told me that I should remove all mentions of terrorism and violence as it was "too heavy a topic with minors involved". […] I think these young people would also have agreed terrorism was "too heavy a topic" for them.
-Nevertheless, it happened in their lives and could not be clipped away from their experience like a sentence.
-I wanted my readers to understand that, even if it did discomfort them, because it was the truth, and I didn't want to change it even if it did mean losing my books.

-Reaction
+Reactions

 Readers

 Many readers and fans expressed outrage at the idea that an author's words would be changed after death, or dismay at revisions.
-The backlash was so strong, Puffin Books announced a few days later that it would continue to publish the older versions of the books alongside the revised editions.
+Puffin Books announced a few days later that it had "listened to the debate" and would continue to publish the older versions of the books alongside the revised editions.